 Classical WETA's on-air hosts interview prominent classical music performers, composers and artists in this series of intimate audio conversations recorded for ClassicalWETA.org.

-Nicole Lacroix talks with Patricia Racette, about the WNO's production of Tosca.
+Nicole Lacroix talks with Wolf Trap Opera Company Director Kim Witman about the upcoming production of Winterreise.

 Already subscribed?
 Log in now →

 Get the latest reviews and recommendations from our team of noted local art, theater and film critics.

 Hear the next generation of classical champions as talented teens play the classics in concert.